 Symptoms: Not eating, depressed, Labored breathing, animal standing by itself, rattle in the chest, sometime coughing, sometimes nasal discharge usually fever but not always.
 I put my ear to the animals chest and usually I can hear if it is in the throat or in the lungs.
 If it's in the throat it is most likely just a common cold.
 They sometimes get this when the weather changes quickly or it is very wet and rainy.

-The way I can usually tell the difference between if it is just a cold or pneumonia is to 1-check the goats temperature 2- a normal breathing goat you can barely see the goat breathing.
+The way to diagnose the difference between if it is just a cold or pneumonia is to 1-check the goats temperature 2- a normal breathing goat you can barely see the goat breathing.
 Look at the rest of the animals in the pen and compare how they inhale and exhale to the one in question.
 You should be able to see a difference between them if the goat has pneumonia.

 Prevention : Well ventilated and draft free barn, dry clean bedding and no crowding. keep all new animals coming in to your barn separate.
 If you have an issue it's not a bad idea to vaccinate all the young kids with a pnomonia vaccine to give them some protection before they get sick.
 Ask your vet about what options are available.

 Treatment: We use nuflor it works fast.
 Generally need to do three treatments 48hrs apart.
 It is expensive but very effective.
 The thing with pneumonia you don't have time to wait it comes on very quickly.
 Depending on the size of the animal usually a dose of 6ml per 100lbs around 1cc per 16.5lbs of goat is what I give.
 I have also given goats children's cold medicine to help with the congestion.
 The same dosage I would give a child by estimated weight.